drusho/SQLPage-Workout-Logger/README.md

 The project is organized into the following key directories:

 - `www/`: The web root for the SQLPage application.
-Contains all .sql page files, layouts, and the live workouts.db database.
+Contains all `.sql` page files, layouts, and the live `workouts.db` database.
 - `migrations/`: Contains a chronological history of all database schema changes.
-Each `.sql` file represents a single, atomic change to the database structure.
+Migrations are managed via a Python notebook to ensure safety and integrity.
+- `maintenance/`: Contains scripts for routine database optimization, such as vacuuming and reindexing.
-- `backups/`: The designated destination for automated daily backups of the `workouts.db` file.
+- `backups/`: The designated destination for automated, timestamped backups of the database, created by the migration runner.
 - `docker-compose.yml`: Defines the services, networks, and volumes for the application stack.

+## Database Management
+This project uses a robust, script-based approach to manage the database lifecycle.
+This ensures that schema changes are safe, repeatable, and version-controlled.
+For a complete overview of the procedures, please see the [DATABASE_MANAGEMENT_GUIDE.md]().

 ---

 ## Roadmap

 This project is under active development.
 Future goals and potential improvements include:
 - [ ] UI/UX Enhancements: Improve the user interface for a more polished mobile and desktop experience.
 - [ ] Advanced Charting: Integrate a charting library to visualize user progression over time.
 - [ ] Admin Dashboard: Create a dedicated dashboard for administrative tasks, such as managing users and viewing site-wide statistics.
-- [ ] Robust Backup Strategy: Implement a more robust backup strategy, such as automatically pushing encrypted backups to a cloud storage provider.
+- [ ] Enhance Backup Strategy: Further improve the backup strategy, such as by automatically pushing encrypted backups to a cloud storage provider (e.g., S3).